Lorenz-127/Student-X/README.md

 ### Footer
 - The footer stays consistence throughout the whole design on all devices and screen-sizes
+- On hover the social media icons change their colour to the html utility colour.

 ![Footer](assets/feature-img/footer.png)

 ### Home

+- The home hero card box contains the 3 logos for HTML, CSS, and JavaScript, each of which leads to its corresponding page when clicked on hover.
+-

 ![home](assets/feature-img/home.png)
 ### HTML
 ![html](assets/feature-img/html.png)